Civic Action Team | Center for Civic Engagement

 - Lead through example

-Model Citizens combine their passions, skills, and personal responsibilities by working together on civic engagement projects both on campus and throughout the community.
+Civic Action Team Stewards combine their passions, skills, and personal responsibilities by working together on civic engagement projects both on campus and throughout the community.
 The program also focuses on professional and personal development for students, preparing them for lives as active citizens both in their professions and in their communities.
 Leadership and skill-evaluation workshops and conversations take place as a team throughout the year, and students are sometimes given the opportunity to attend relevant conferences or outside workshops.
-The Model Citizen program is based on the Iowa GROW® program at the University of Iowa.
+The Civic Action Team program is based in part on the Iowa GROW® program at the University of Iowa.

 - Leading GIVE projects, managing Downsize December and Give & Go, and organizing the Community Collaboration Celebration